TareqNewazShahriar/signalr-state-retainer/README.md

 #### SignalR Notification State Manager
-This plugin helps you to retain all the notification or chat data on client sessionStorage and render those information after a page redirection or form post.
-Developers don't need to return it from the server on action executing or page redirection etc. The sample application have been hosted in appharbor - http://signalrstatemgr.apphb.com
+This plugin helps you to retain all the notification or chat data on client and render those information after page redirection or form post.
+Developers don't need to return those data from the server every time.
+The sample application have been hosted in appharbor - http://signalrstatemgr.apphb.com.

 Here are the quick steps (for nerds) of How to use the plugin-